 What is the gig economy?

-Simply put, it is a free market system.
+Simply put, the gig economy is a free market system.
 Companies and organizations contract independent workers either for short-term or per-project engagements.
-Gig economy workers can be freelancers, part-time hires, temporary workers, and independent contractors working in a variety of fields.
+Gig economy facts suggest gig workers can be freelancers, part-time hires, temporary workers, and independent contractors working in a variety of fields.

 How many people work in the US?

-Of those, 44% were part of the gig economy.
+Of those, 43% were part of the gig economy 2020.
 This number is expected to grow in the coming years when the majority of workers in the US will be part of the gig economy.

-The current state of the gig economy may be questionable as the ongoing pandemic has gimped certain jobs/workers while boosting others.
+The current facts about the gig economy may be questionable as the ongoing pandemic has gimped certain jobs/workers while boosting others.
 Nevertheless, it continues its upward trend as more people are on the lookout for alternative incomes during a time of crisis.

 All in all, the above-mentioned gig economy statistics help paint a clearer picture of current trends and the future potential of the industry.
 And as if that wasn’t enough, predictions indicate that gig workers will outnumber traditional workers within the next ten years as more companies see the benefits of working with freelance professionals and gig workers.